quantmoon/whitehole/README.md

 # WHITEHOLE:
 <br />
-Whitehole is a zarr-format-base-tool that allows individuals or small teams interested in processing financial information to make investment decisions.
+Whitehole is a zarr-format-based-tool that allows individuals or small teams interested in processing financial information to make investment decisions.

 ## What do I need to start?